 This isn't weather anymore - it's climate.
 A permanent atmosphere of not-quite-feeling, not-quite-living.
 You're not feeling your feelings; you're feeling feelings about your feelings.
 And that's endless.

-Real therapy, the kind that changes you, doesn't feel like progress.
+Therapy that reaches this layer doesn't always feel like progress.
 Not at first.
-It feels like regression.
+It can feel like regression.
 Like you're getting worse.
-Because you're finally feeling things you've spent decades avoiding.
+Sometimes because you're finally feeling things you've spent decades avoiding.

 The competent adult suddenly feels like a needy child.
 The helper discovers rage.
 The good one finds their selfishness.

-Your therapist isn't impressed by your insights.
-They're interested in your silences.
-Not what you know but what you can't say.
-Not your formulations but your fumbling.
+A therapist may be less interested in your insights than in your silences.
+Not only what you know, but what you can't say.
+Not only your formulations, but your fumbling.

 You start saying things that surprise you.
 Feeling things that don't make sense.
 You cry about something "stupid".
 You rage about something "tiny".
 You need things you can't justify.

-This is what change looks like: messier before it's clearer.
+This is one way change can look: messier before it's clearer.

-The solution isn't better therapy techniques or more sophisticated understanding.
-It's simpler and more terrifying: letting yourself be affected.
+The shift may not be about better therapy techniques or more sophisticated understanding.
+It may be simpler and more terrifying: letting yourself be affected.
 Affected by your therapist's presence.
 By their words landing differently than expected.
 By feeling seen in a way that's uncomfortable.
 By not being able to manage their perception of you.

-This capacity to be moved, changed, touched by another person isn't built through worksheets.
+This capacity to be moved, changed, touched by another person usually isn't built through worksheets alone.
 It's built through relationship.
 Through showing up week after week, same time, same place, especially when you don't want to.

 Through bringing your "boring" problems, your "shameful" wants, your "stupid" concerns.
 Not your interesting trauma or philosophical insights.
 The ordinary mess of being human.